leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - People are contributing to teach each other, communities are forming
   - For example, we are isolating with a friend's household.
 Our households are doing debates with people taking the view that opposes theirs

 *LL - Tangentially, the surge in virtual events has also had a positive side effect of expanding access to events that used to be more exclusive.
-Where conferences and social clubs would have once limited their in person attendance to members only, many of them are now opening them up to the general public.
+Where conferences and social clubs would have once limited their in person attendance to paid members only, many of them are now opening them up to the general public.
 Some even for free.
 I wonder if they'll continue streaming these events for free once we get back to normal.
-People would still pay to network in person, so it seems like a positive tactic.*
+People would still pay to network in person, so it seems like a positive tactic for future user acquisition.*

 - A possible upside of the situation is that when you don't have resources, necessity is mother of invention
   - In my experience I find that a lot of entrepreneurs have to hack things together